How to Create a PTO Policy Blog Feature

 • How much advance notice should an employee give in a non-emergency situation?

-• Who will approve the PTO?
+• Who approves the PTO?

 • What happens when the PTO is not approved within a certain timeframe?